Electronics project notes/Audio notes - microphones

 seems to effectively refer to electrets

-e.g. an XLR "phantom to pre-polarized microphones adapter" is probably an adapter for electret - probably specifically for lav mics, and to do that conversion close to the mic for quality reasons.
+e.g. an XLR "phantom to pre-polarized microphones adapter" is probably an adapter for electret (likely for some lav or maybe head-worn mics), and to do that conversion close to the mic for quality reasons.

 It is a little unfortunate that these terms refers only to the backplate design -- most real-world electrets have a FET integrated that does still need external bias power, but this detail is left up to context.